-Each month, we pluck a long forgotten volume from the shelves of the New York Society Library and resurrect it as a low budget variety show.
+Each month, we pluck a long forgotten volume from the shelves of the New York Society Library to resurrect as a one-night-only NYC variety show…

 Hosted by Queen of the Apes, Ayun Halliday (No Touch Monkey! / East Village Inky)